Last Updated on October 2, 2022 by Jim Ferri

 For its 74 guests, Ladera has a staff of 135 to look after every need, an extraordinary ratio for a hotel.
 Like the Rendezvous, the Ladera guest philosophy also promotes connecting or reconnecting.
 Television is not needed.
 “It’s all about you and your partner,” we are told.
 “Enjoy the view, relax and we’ll take care of all your needs.”

 Those needs include Dasheene, a fine open-air dining room with local specialties including very fresh fish.
 On one morning we ordered room service breakfast, a wonderful way to watch the sunrise illuminate those amazing St. Lucia twin peaks.

 More St. Lucia Accommodation

-We were curious about other St. Lucia accommodation so we visited three interesting properties.
+Curious about other St. Lucia accommodation, we also visited three interesting properties.
 Near Castries in the north, the Marigot Bay Resort and Marina features 124 family-friendly rooms built along a hill overlooking one of the most idyllic harbours in the Caribbean.
 Many high-end yachts tie up here for shelter or to enjoy life on Saint Lucia.

 Luxury Accommodations on a Hilltop

 Our final St. Lucia accommodation tour took us along a very bumpy road to a futuristic looking resort, the Canadian-owned Jade Mountain.
 Built high on a hill, Jade Mountain offers stunning views of the Caribbean and twin Pitons from 29 suites called “sanctuaries.

 All have the open-air concept and private infinity pools.
 Guests also have the option of arriving by helicopter.
 The top rooms, at 2000 square feet, command US$3,000 a night.